 - 40 Watt (19" x 24") Advanced Heat Dispersion Heater

-- Thermostatically controlled to only warm under the pet
+- The heated outdoor cat house is thermostatically controlled to only warm under the pet

 - MET Listed to assure safe operation for you and your pet